Characters: Bleach Arrancars

 - The Worf Effect: His first form got his tail handed to him by Ōko Yushima.

 A powerful humanoid Hollow similar in appearance to Ichigo's second Hollow form.
-It was a fully Hollowfied Soul Reaper, similar to the Visored, and a prototype to the Arrancar, having fought Isshin years ago in the Human world.
+It was a fully Hollowfied Soul Reaper, similar to the Visored, and a prototype to the Arrancar.
+It fought Isshin years ago in the Human world, and was one of the reasons for his retirement.
 Despite its name, it is entirely black except for its mask and hair.

-- The Corruption: His Target Hollowfication infects a target that he bites with a piece of his soul, causing said host to lose their heart and Hollowfy.
-Upon Ichigo's conception, this Target Hollowfication is transferred to him and becomes his Inner Hollow and Zanpakuto spirit.
+- The Corruption: His Target Hollowfication enables him to transfer his soul into a target that he bites, causing said host to lose their heart and Hollowfy.
+Upon Ichigo's conception, White's soul is transferred to him and becomes his Inner Hollow and Zanpakuto spirit.

-- Enemy Within: Infected Masaki's soul with a piece of his own, which tried to take over her before being suppressed by Isshin and Urahara.
+- Enemy Within: Infected Masaki's soul with his own and tried to take over her before being suppressed by Isshin and Urahara.
+As Ichigo's Inner Hollow, he is initially this to him as well.

-- Horned Humanoid: A pair of long, forward-pointing horns protruding from the sides of its head.
+- Horned Humanoid: Has a pair of long, forward-pointing horns protruding from the sides of its head.
 They look almost exactly like the horns on Ichigo's second Hollow form, which originated from White itself.

 - Huge Holographic Head: How it manifests in Masaki's Inner World.